 Italy: Although the elimination of age policies would allow higher flexibility in the definition of the Board composition, PROXINVEST believes that the application of age limits may help Board succession planning and rotation of Directors.
-This is particularly appropriate in countries, such as Italy, where Directors are appointed on slate of nominees and shareholders' vote does not have a real impact on Board composition.
+This is particularly appropriate in countries, such as Italy, where Directors are appointed on slate of nominees.
+Due to the election mechanism and the composition of the slates, all the nominees are usually appointed regardless of the voting outcome.
+E.g., all the directors except a fixed number (usually 1 or, in some cases, 2 or 3) are appointed from the most voted slate and the others from the most voted one, so that when 2 slates are submitted (99% of the cases) shareholders' vote is useless as all the appointed directors are already known.
+Applying age limits may just help a sort of rotation within the board, as shareholders have no powers to oppose individual reelections.